-Selected Shorts partners with The Nostos Festival RetroFuture Edition in Athens, Greece for a special virtual evening of fascinating, hilarious, and poignant short stories on the theme of A.I. and Humanity.
-Join actors Kathleen Chalfant (The Affair), Valorie Curry (The Tick), Sam Underwood (Fear the Walking Dead), and Nia Vardalos (My Big Fat Greek Wedding) as they explore the complex relationship between humans and their brilliant creations.
+Selected Shorts partnered with The Summer Nostos Festival RetroFuture Edition in Athens, Greece for a special virtual evening of fascinating, hilarious, and poignant short stories on the theme of A.I. and Humanity.
+Actors Kathleen Chalfant (The Affair), Valorie Curry (The Tick), Sam Underwood (Fear the Walking Dead), and Nia Vardalos (My Big Fat Greek Wedding) explore the complex relationship between humans and their brilliant creations.

 Hosted by Valorie Curry

 There Will Come Soft Rains by Ray Bradbury